bestran/swiss-tournament/README.md

 7. `swissPairings()` - Returns a list of pairs of players for the next round of a match.

-### Testing the functions
+## Testing the functions

-Run the tournament_test.py Python file to test the tournament functions.
+Run the tournament_test.py Python file to test the tournament functions:

-> python tournament_test.py
+    python tournament_test.py